 Neil deGrasse Tyson spends the last few minutes of the first episode relating his first meeting with Carl Sagan, back when he was a 17-year-old nobody from the Bronx, and how it shaped him into the scientist he is today.
 In episode 4, he again returns to that moment as an example of a moment in space/time.

 Ascended Meme: When discussing the invention of the digit 0, Neil mentions that it's useful for writing "billions and billions".

-Asteroid Thicket: The first episode featured one for the asteroid belt, probably for Rule of Cool.
-The actual asteroid belt is incredibly sparse and boring.
+Asteroid Thicket: The first and seventh episode featured one for the asteroid belt, probably for Rule of Cool.
+The real asteroid belt is incredibly sparse and boring.
 Tyson later points out the actual sparsity of the Oort Cloud.

 Neil hugely admires Isaac Newton, the guy who invented calculus on a bet.

 He's also quite the admirer of fine wine and visits Italian wine country to talk about photosynthesis and the c constant.